StevisonLab/Arctoides-Hybridization/Twisst.md

 2. Make newick formatted tree files

-The python script "phyml_sliding_windows.py" from the Twisst repository linked above was used to convert the geno formatted data into newick formatted files.
+The python script "phyml_sliding_windows.py" from the [Genomics General repository](https://github.com/simonhmartin/genomics_general) was used to convert the geno formatted data into newick formatted files.
+See [here](https://github.com/simonhmartin/genomics_general#trees-for-sliding-windows) for details.

 Code used was as follows: